ga-wdi-lessons/express-intro/readme.md

 views.

 Remember how we utilized erb in Sinatra and rails?
 We need to be able to do the same sort of templating with Express.
-For express, we'll use handlebars.
+For Express, we'll use handlebars.
 To install handlebars into our node application enter the following in the
 terminal: